YuriBrasiliano/Hahn_Softwareentwicklung/README.md

 CRUD Application using DDD Pattern, .NET6 and Angular.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.

 ## 🚀 Starting

 These instructions will allow you to obtain a copy of the project up and running on your local machine for development and testing purposes.Refer to Deployment to learn how to deploy the project.